 I nodded my head…well, barely, because I couldn’t move very well.
 I started thinking, What am I going to do now?
 A list of time-sensitive tasks rapidly filled my brain as I left his office.

 I sat inside my car for awhile (my recovery ritual).

 The back of my head felt like it was in a vice-grip when he did that procedure.
 Seems unpleasantly familiar.

 The recesses of my memory opened and reacquainted me with a truth that was deposited in my spirit man courtesy of one of my past mentors.

 Years ago she taught me that one of the definitions of worry is to seize by the back of the throat (like some animals pick up their young), and shake.
 When you worry, the devil picks you up like that and shakes peace out of you.

 I worried the rest of the day.
 I told my mom how worried I was, and then I told God.
 The word worry came out of my mouth and God arrested my attention.
 He tried when I was back in the car, but I missed it.
 You might be saying, “you didn’t use your shield.”
 You’re right.
 I repented.
-It turns out I was needlessly concerned anyway.
+It turns out I was needlessly concerned about my list of worries anyway.